Baldwin Locomotive Works: Preserved Baldwin steam locomotives

-O.446 (later Z23) class 4-6-0s; and the J.483 (later Z29) class 2-8-0s, of which none survive.

 Pampanga Sugar Development Company (PASUDECO) No. 2 is in static display as the Riverland Express at Riverbanks Center mall in Marikina, Philippines as of October 2022.
 It is a 2-6-0 built in 1928 by Baldwin and is one of the few surviving tender locomotives in Luzon.

 Narrow-gauge and unconventional

 Baldwin built locomotives for narrow-gauge railways as well.
-Some of the more notable series built for the Denver and Rio Grande were outside-framed 2-8-2 "Mikados": Fifteen class K-27's, originally built as Vauclain compounds in 1903, ten class K-36's built in 1925, and ten class K-37's originally built as standard-gauge 2-8-0s in 1902 but rebuilt for narrow gauge in the D&RGW shops in 1928.
-Several of all these classes survive, and most are operating today on the Durango and Silverton Narrow Gauge Railroad, the Cumbres and Toltec Scenic Railroad, while some are being restored on the East Broad Top Railroad.
+Some of the more notable series built for the Denver & Rio Grande Western were outside-framed 2-8-2 "Mikados": Fifteen class K-27's, originally built as Vauclain compounds in 1903, ten class K-36's built in 1925, and ten class K-37's originally built as standard-gauge 2-8-0s in 1902 but rebuilt for narrow gauge in the D&RGW shops in 1928.
+Several of all these classes survive, and most are operating today on the Durango & Silverton Narrow Gauge Railroad and the Cumbres & Toltec Scenic Railroad.

-New Zealand Railways (NZR) was a major customer from 1879 when it imported six 2-8-0 based on the Denver and Rio Grande locomotives due to their similar rail gauge, these were given the road class of T. The next was a double emergency order of six 2-6-2 classed N and six 2-8-0 classed O after a British order for similar locomotives failed to meet on-time delivery and weight limitations specified in contract.
+New Zealand Railways (NZR) was a major customer from 1879 when it imported six T class based on the Denver & Rio Grande locomotives due to their similar rail gauge.
+The next was a double emergency order of six N class and six O class after a British order for similar locomotives failed to meet on-time delivery and weight limitations specified in contract.
 Baldwins seized on the opportunity to impress the NZR with a prompt six-month delivery of all 12 locomotives.
-Thereafter NZR ordered Baldwin products to complement home built locomotives, including Tank versions 2-6-2 Wb and 2-6-4 Wd classes.
-Another four of the hard working N class were purchased in 1901.
-The popular 4-6-0 class of 22 Ub locomotives consisting of 10 1898 flat valve and 10 1901 piston valve (Baldwins supplying all but two) proved themselves well at the turn of the twentieth century with the last retiring as late as 1958.
+Thereafter NZR ordered Baldwin products to complement home built locomotives, including Wb class and Wd class.
+Another four of the N class were purchased in 1901.
+The Ub class class of 22 locomotives consisting of 10 1898 flat valve and 10 1901 piston valve (Baldwins supplying all but two) proved themselves well at the turn of the 20th century with the last retiring as late as 1958.
 A requirement for a larger firebox version of the class ended up creating a whole new locomotive with the birth of the 4-6-2 wheel arrangement, the Pacific was born.
-They were classed as Q in NZR service and remained in use until 1957.
+They were classed as Q class and remained in use until 1957.
 Being a new type of locomotive, the Q class had their shortcomings but eventually performed well.
-In 1914 a later larger improved version, and last Baldwin product to be purchased by NZR was classed as Aa.
+In 1914 a later larger improved version, and last Baldwin product to be purchased by NZR was the Aa class.
 They lasted until 1959.
 Like all American locomotives produced at the time, the Baldwins had 'short' lifespans built into them but the NZR were happy to re-boiler almost their whole fleet to give them a longer life of hard work.
 NZR were generally happy with their Baldwin fleet.